If you’re planning a trip before the end of summer and bringing your dog along, here are some tips:

 Plan for sightseeing

 You should never leave your dog in a parked car on a hot day — not even for a few minutes, not even with the windows slightly cracked (which doesn’t help much).
-According to https://heatkills.org/how-hot/ when temperatures outside range from 80 degrees to 100 degrees, the temperature inside a car parked in direct sunlight can quickly climb to between 130 to 172.
+When temperatures outside range from 80 degrees to 100 degrees, the temperature inside a car parked in direct sunlight can quickly climb to between 130 to 172.

 Having a pet with you can be very fun for both you and the pet.
 But, make sure that you have a plan for where your pup will stay that is safe and cool in the event you are visiting restaurants, shops or tourist atttactions.
 If this isn’t feasible, you might want to rethink your plans and let Fido stay at home with a pet sitter or friend or family member who isn’t going on the trip.